Centenarian: Supercentenarians

-Aarne Arvonen (1897–2009), a supercentenarian from Finland, was one of the oldest men ever, living for 111 years and 150 days.
+Jeanne Calment (1875–1997), the oldest verified person ever, who lived to be 122.

 A supercentenarian, sometimes hyphenated as super-centenarian, is a person who has reached the age of 110 years.
 This age milestone is only achieved by about one in a thousand centenarians.

 Even rarer is a person who has lived to 115.
-There are 79 people in recorded history who have indisputably reached 115.
+There are 82 people in recorded history who have indisputably reached 115.
 Only three of the people who have reached 115 are men.
-Ethel Caterham, Marie-Rose Tessier, and Naomi Whitehead are the only people currently alive who have verifiably reached the 115 year milestone.
+Ethel Caterham, Naomi Whitehead, Lucia Laura Sangenito, Yolanda Beltrão de Azevedo, and Beatriz Ferreira Duarte are the only people currently alive who have verifiably reached the 115 year milestone.

 Jeanne Calment from France is the only age-verified person in human history to have reached the age of 120 years.